crcn/tandem-old/README.md

 ### Simple

-Paperclip is designed just to cover the look and feel of your app.
-Here's an example UI file:
+Paperclip just covers HTML & CSS, not logic.
+Here's an example:

 <!-- Paperclip comes with its own runtime written in Rust, so you can expect realtime UI development even as your project scales.
 The langage also just comes with a few basic features.  -->